-- Column A Enter the net short-term capital loss, if any, determined in Part I, line 6, Column (F). - Column B Enter the net long-term capital loss, if any, determined in Part II, line10, Column (G). - Column C Enter the net long-term capital loss realized from the sale of shares or other property under the provisions of special legislation, if any, determined in Part III, line 11, Column (F).
+Column A - Enter the net short-term capital loss, if any, determined in Part I, line 6, Column (F).

+Column B - Enter the net long-term capital loss, if any, determined in Part II, line10, Column (G).

+Column C - Enter the net long-term capital loss realized from the sale of shares or other property under the provisions of special legislation, if any, determined in Part III, line 11, Column (F).

-Line 14 - This line must be used when any of Columns B and C reflect a loss on line 13.
+Line 14 - This line must be used when any of Columns B and C reflects a loss on line 13.
 Such loss will be applied to the gain, if any, reflected in the other Column of line 12, except Column A. If the other Column does not reflect a gain on line 12, enter zero in the box.